A veterinary practice business must be carried out at or from a veterinary premises registered by the Board.

-A condition of approval of premises will be that evidence of registration of a business name must be provided to the Board within a specified time after Board approval of the premises.
+- evidence of registration of a business name must be provided to the Board within a specified time after Board approval of the premises

 - an approval holder must advise the Board of any proposed change of business name.

 The Board may suspend or cancel an approval if it believes on reasonable grounds that the approval holder has not complied with the conditions of approval relating to the business name.

-Professional misconduct provisions apply or in the case of a non-veterinarian, offence provisions apply, if such conditions of approval are not complied with.
+Professional misconduct provisions apply, or in the case of a non-veterinarian offence provisions apply, if such conditions of approval are not complied with.